 More work goes into becoming a data scientist than a data analyst, but the reward is a lot greater as well.
 If you excel in math, statistics, and programming and have an advanced degree in one of those fields, then it sounds like you’d be a perfect candidate for a career in data science.

 However, if you are early in your career and are great with numbers but still need to hone your data modeling and coding skills, then you’d be better suited for a job as a data analyst.
 You can think of a data analyst as a stepping stone to becoming a data scientist, if that is your final goal.

-Both fields are growing and lucrative, and you can’t go wrong with either.
+Both data analytics and data science are growing and lucrative fields, and you can’t go wrong with either.
 Looking to prepare for data analytics roles?
 Check out Springboard’s Data Analytics Career Track.
 You’ll learn both the technical and business thinking skills to get hired—job guaranteed!

 If you have more experience or want to move from data analyst to data scientist, consider Springboard’s Data Science Career Track.
 It’s a self-guided, mentor-led bootcamp, also offering a job guarantee!